mmattel/Raspberry-Pi-Setup/README.md

 ## Installing Portainer with Docker on Linux

-[Portainer](https://docs.portainer.io/start/install/server/docker/linux) consists of two elements, the Portainer Server, and the Portainer Agent.
+[Portainer](https://docs.portainer.io/start/install/server/docker/linux) consists of two elements, the **Portainer Server**, and the **Portainer Agent** when using a client.
 Both elements run as lightweight Docker containers on a Docker engine.
-This document will help you install the Portainer Server container on your Linux environment.
+This document will help you install the **Portainer Server** container on your Linux environment.

 ```